New and innovative ways to better use the iPad in teaching!

 Not only can you input data, but this data can be analyzed in different facets as well.
 This is a great way to check stats and see how your students are measuring up to both your standards and core standards.
 Finally, all this analysis can be downloaded back into .csv format for your records.
 Here is just one example of the teacher analysis:

-I can honestly say that I am very excited to try ForAllRubrics out with my classes when the new school year begins.
+I can honestly say that I have been very happy to try ForAllRubrics out with my classes when this school year.
 For a free service, this is going to be an excellent way to further incorporate the iPad into my teaching (essentially the very reason for teachingwithipad.org!).
 This makes me want to use/create even more rubrics than I currently do.
 Rubrics are an ideal way of assessing students: Students are able to see exactly what is expected of them.
 They know the criteria for all the projects that are assigned.
 For educators, rubrics can give a clear picture of the strengths and weaknesses of the students.
 This is a win-win for both students and teachers.
 Grading is not the most fun part of our job, but I believe with ForAllRubrics, grading can become both easier and more convenient.
 It can eliminate paper as well: Graded rubrics don't have to be printed, but emailed instead to both students and parents.
-Give ForAllRubrics a try this summer and you won't regret it once your assignments start rolling in.
+Give ForAllRubrics a try and you won't regret it once your assignments start rolling in.